-In the intervening years of the adoption of a LTP, the Council adopts an Annual Plan through the consultative procedure as set out in sections 95Aof the LGA 2002.
+In the intervening years of the adoption of a LTP, the Council adopts an Annual Plan.
+This may be through the formal consultative procedure as set out in sections 95Aof the LGA 2002.22 However, this is not mandatory if there is little variation from what the Long term Plan projected for that year and there are no issues requiring community engagement.
 The Annual Plan focuses on the budgets for the current financial year and the setting of rates.
 This document is not able to significantly deviate from the LTP.
+It is not subject to audit.